livingdocsIO/documentation/content/reference/document/includes/editor-customization.md

     parent: Includes
 ---

-In order to provide a custom User Interface for your includes, you can register custom Vue or AngularJS components.
+In order to provide a custom User Interface for your includes, you can register custom Vue components.
 Another option is to configure an iframe that you serve from any webserver.

-The possibility to use AngularJS will be phased out in the future.
-If you are doing something new, use Vue.

 In order to actually render content, you need to configure the server to do so, [see here]({{< ref "/customising/server/include-functions" >}}) how that works.